FarmBot-Docs/farmbot-genesis/v1.4/Extras/mods/monitor-farmbot-with-a-webcam.md

 ---
 title: "Monitor FarmBot with a Webcam"
 slug: "monitor-farmbot-with-a-webcam"
-excerpt: "DIY instructions for setting up a webcam to monitor FarmBot"
+description: "DIY instructions for setting up a webcam to monitor FarmBot"
 ---

 * toc